splunk-soar-connectors/jira/README.md

 ## Port Information

-The app uses HTTP/ HTTPS protocol for communicating with the Mattermost server.
+The app uses HTTP/ HTTPS protocol for communicating with the Jira server.
 Below are the default ports used by Splunk SOAR.

 |         Service Name | Transport Protocol | Port |